GiveMeTheButter/fluxer-rpc-reader-linux/README.md

 venv/path/to/python main.py
 ```
 #
-One thing that is important to note is that you likely have to remove discord-ipc-0 before using this.
-This will also very likely not work while Discord is open.
+It will very likely not work while Discord is open.